 A Pirate’s Gift for Parents

-Savannah’s rich pirate history is fun for kids… To keep with that tradition, we created a Kids Treasure Hunt for Savannah for your kids.
+Savannah’s rich pirate history is fun for kids.
+And here’s a treasure hunt to make it even more fun.
 Print as many as you want for your own personal use.
 Enjoy your trip to Savannah!

 To download yours for FREE, click here: Kids Treasure Hunt Savannah.
 If you are unable to download the treasure hunt, please contact me and I can email it to you.